Mandolin spruce top shelf, and a stash of Brazilian RW below. Jet 16-32 sander is just right for dimensioning tops, backs and sides.

 Workbench doubles as an outfeed table for the table saw.

-Much of the rest of this page is devoted to building techniques, jigs and construction photos, and will be updated periodically, so enjoy the photos.
+Much of the rest of this page is devoted to building techniques and jigs.
+It will be updated periodically, so enjoy the photos.

 Thank you for visiting my shop!